JohnPreston/eucalyptus-initialize/README.md

 - JohnPreston.eucalyptus-setup

 ** *WARNING !!!* **
+- * These roles are not in the meta dependencies, therefore they wont be downloaded and installed. *
-* If you run JohnPreston.eucalyptus-network, networking facts of your machines will have changed.
+- * If you run JohnPreston.eucalyptus-network, networking facts of your machines will have changed.
 Run this role separately in a playbook.*

 Example Playbook